Hugoow0/Hugoow0/README.md

-# Hi there, I'm Hugo  👋

-## I'm a student and a software developer :)
+## Hey there, I'm a student and a software developer
-- 🌱 I’m currently learning React, Typescript and NextJs
+- Currently learning React and NextJs
-- ⚡ Fun fact: idk man

 ---
 <!-- ### Connect with me: -->